ICL VME: History

 When New Range was first launched in October 1974, its operating system was referred to as "System B".
 By the time it was first delivered it had become "VME/B".

-VME/K was developed independently (according to Campbell-Kelly, "on a whim of Ed Mack"), and was delivered later with the smaller mainframes such as the 2960.
+VME/K (originally known internally as "System T" for "Tiny") was developed independently (according to Campbell-Kelly, "on a whim of Ed Mack"), and was delivered later with the smaller mainframes such as the 2960.
 At the time VME/B was still plagued with performance and reliability problems, and the mainly American management team had misgivings about it.

+There was also a project known as System D, which was an advanced, highly modular operating system designed for configuring and building customized near real-time applications.
+Although it was used to bid on a system for British Rail it was subsequently cancelled because of engineering resource constraints.

 ICL had sold a large system to the European Space Agency to process data from Meteosat at its operation centre in Darmstadt.
 A bespoke variant of VME/K, known as VME/ESA was developed on-site to meet the customer's requirements.

-Following a financial crisis in 1980, new management was brought into ICL (Christopher Laidlaw as chairman, and Robb Wilmot as managing director).
-An early decision of the new management was to drop VME/K. Thus in July 1981 "VME2900" was launched: although presented to the customer base as a merger of VME/B and VME/K, it was in reality the VME/B base with a few selected features from VME/K grafted on.
+Following a financial crisis in 1980, new management was brought into ICL: Christophor Laidlaw as Chairman, and Robb Wilmot as Managing Director.
+An early decision of the new management was to drop VME/K. Thus in July 1981, VME 2900 was launched.
+Although presented to the customer base as a merger of VME/B and VME/K, it was in reality the VME/B base with a few selected features from VME/K grafted on.
 This provided the opportunity to drop some obsolescent features, which remained available to customers who needed them in the form of the "BONVME" option.

-The "2900" suffix was dropped at System Version 213 (SV213) when ICL launched Series 39 in 1985 as the successor to the original 2900 series; and the "Open" prefix was added after SV294.
+The "2900" suffix was dropped at System Version 213 (SV213) when ICL launched Series 39 in 1985 as the successor to the original 2900 series, and the "Open" prefix was added after SV294.
 VME became capable of hosting applications written originally for Unix through a UNIX System V Release 3 based subsystem, called VME/X, adapted to run under VME and using the ASCII character encoding.

 In 2007 Fujitsu announced a VME version run as a hosted subsystem, called superNova, within Microsoft Windows, or SUSE or Red Hat Enterprise Linux on x86-64 hardware.

 In 2012 the VME user group, AXiS, announced that after almost 40 years it would be disbanding because of the reduced user base.

 Fujitsu intended to support VME on customer computers until 2020.

 In 2020 Fujitsu transferred 13 HM Revenue and Customs applications from their computers onto Fujitsu's virtual managed VME hosting platform.

-As of 2022, the Department for Work and Pensions was still using VME based systems to support state pension payments.
+As of 2021, the Department for Work and Pensions completely replaced its VME based systems, following the completion of its award winning VME-R replacement programme.